Inference From Visible Information And Background Knowledge: Introduction

-\myparagraph{Our techniques} In the process, we introduce a number of tools for use in querying of mixtures of complete and incomplete information. \begin{compactitem} \item {\bf Embeddings in rich decidable logics.} Our first technique involves showing that a large class of instance based problems can be solved by translating them into satisfiability problems within a rich fragment of first-order logic, the guarded negation fragment, and then analyzing recently-developed techniques for analyzing this logic.
-As we will show, this allows to make use of powerful prior decidability results ``off-the-shelf''.
-But to get tight complexity bounds, we also require a new analysis of the complexity of these logics. \item {\bf Decidability via canonical counterexamples.} The schema-level analysis asks if there is \emph{some} instance on which information about the query can be derived.
-As mentioned above, we show that whenever there is some instance, it can be taken to be the ``simplest possible instance''.
-While this idea has been used before to simplify analysis of undecidability (e.g.~\cite{criticalinst1}), we give a broad result that allows the use of it for decidability. \item {\bf Tractability via Greatest Fixed-point logic.} For our instance-level problems concerning inference of negative information, we introduce a new technique that shows that the problem can be reduced to evaluating a query in \emph{greatest fixedpoint-Datalog} (GFP-Datalog) on the instance.
+\myparagraph{Our techniques} We make use of a number of tools for reasoning on mixtures of complete and incomplete information. \begin{itemize} \item {\bf Connection to Guarded negation.} Our first technique involves showing that a large class of instance-level problems can be solved by translating them into satisfiability problems for a rich fragment of first-order logic, the guarded negation fragment ($\gnf$).
+In fact, we show that there is a natural connection between these inference problems and $\gnf$, in that the ``visibility restriction'' can be expressed in $\gnf$.
+This allows us to exploit powerful prior decidability results for $\gnf$ ``off-the-shelf''.
+However, to get tight complexity bounds, we need a new analysis of the complexity of satisfiability for $\gnf$.
+This analysis is of interest outside of these inference problems, in that we give a self-contained reduction from $\gnf$ satisfiability to tree automata, a reduction which allows us to give a finer-grained analysis of the sources of complexity in $\gnf$ satisfiability. \item {\bf Decidability via canonical counterexamples.} The schema-level analysis asks if there is some instance on which information about the query can be derived.
+As mentioned above, we show that whenever there is some instance, this can be taken to be the ``simplest possible instance''.
+While this idea has been used before to simplify analysis of undecidability (e.g.~\cite{criticalinst1}), and for decidability of Datalog satisfiability \cite{schmueliundecid}, we provide a significant extension of the technique, and provide new applications of it for decidability. \item {\bf Tractability via greatest fixed-point.} We show that some of our instance-level implication problems can be reduced to evaluating a certain query of \emph{greatest fixedpoint Datalog} (GFP-Datalog) on the given visible instance.
 Since GFP-Datalog queries can be evaluated in polynomial time, this shows tractability in the instance size.
-This is in contrast to methods used in open world query answering based on definability in Datalog, a subset of least fixedpoint logic.
-The reduction to GFP-Datalog requires a new analysis of when these inference problems are ``active-domain controllable'' (it suffices to see that the query value is invariant over all hidden databases that lie within the active domain of the visible instance). \item {\bf Relationships between problems.} We prove reductions relating the positive and negative versions of our problems, relating the schema- and instance-level problems, and relating our problems to the widely-studied ``certain answer problem''.
-We apply these reductions to get upper and lower bounds for our problems. \end{compactitem}
+The reduction to GFP-Datalog requires a new analysis of when these inference problems are ``active-domain controllable'' (it suffices to see that the query value is invariant over all hidden instances that lie within the active domain of the visible instance). \item {\bf Relationships between problems.} In the paper we explain how the 4 inference problems we consider (combinations of positive/negative and instance-level/schema-level) differ from previously-studied problems, such as the ``open world query answering problem''.
+However, we also provide reductions between open world querying and some of our schema-level problems.
+In addition to clarifying the relationship of the problems, we can use these reductions to derive complexity bounds. \end{itemize}